 Tunisia Food and Drink

 The cuisine of Tunisia is a mixture of Mediterranean, Berber, Arab, Turkish and Italian influences.
 There is a strong emphasis on using fresh and locally produced ingredients.
-Tunisian cuisine is characterised by olive oil, spices, tomatoes, seafood and meat (usually lamb).
+Tunisian cuisine is characterized by olive oil, spices, tomatoes, seafood and meat (usual lamb).
 It is considered much spicier than other foods in North Africa.
 This is because of the use of harissa in many dishes.
-Harissa is a hot red pepper sauce made from red chili peppers and garlic and is flavoured with spices like coriander, cumin, olive oil and tomatoes.
+Harissa is a hot red pepper sauce made from red chilli peppers and garlic and is flavoured with spices like coriander, cumin, olive oil and tomatoes.
 Coastal towns incorporate seafood into many dishes and popular fishes include bass, red mullet and grouper, as well as octopus, prawns, calamari and lobster.